Model Order Selection with Variational Autoencoding: Results

 \subsection{Numerical Simulations}

-We create training and evaluation data according to the system model in~\eqref{eq:system} with $10^4$ and $10^3$ samples per MO, respectively, for orders zero to four.
-Whereas this labeling relates to the evaluation phase of the proposed method, VAE training remains unsupervised.
-During training we create new noisy observations after every epoch.
-Each training sample consists of ten snapshots and, for the evaluation samples, the information in the plots applies.
-The same VAEs are used for the evaluation in Fig.~\ref{fig:5-obs} and~\ref{fig:1-obs}.
-The entries of $\bm{C}_{\vs}=\diag(\vc_{\vs})$ are sampled from a uniform distribution between zero and one and afterwards normalized such that they sum up to one.
-The DoA of the ULA are sampled from a uniform distribution between $-\pi/2$ and $\pi/2$.
-The oversampling factor is $K=4$ and the number of antennas $N=64$.
+We create training and evaluation data according to the system model in~\eqref{eq:system} for \ac{mo} zero to four.
+During the training phase, we create $10^4$ new samples per \ac{mo} in every epoch and train with a batch size of $16$.
+Each training sample consists of ten snapshots.
+After training, we create another $10^3$ entirely new samples per \ac{mo} for evaluation purposes.
+Please note that the numbers $10^4$ and $10^3$ do not refer to the number of snapshots but to the number of samples in the training and evaluation data, respectively.
+Furthermore, labeling the samples with their true \ac{mo} relates to the evaluation phase of the proposed methods. \ac{vae} training remains unsupervised.
+The information in the plots applies to the number of snapshots in the evaluation samples, i.e., either \textit{five} or \textit{one} snapshots are considered.
+Although the number of snapshots in the evaluation data differs from the training data, which is ten, we achieved better results when training with data featuring ten snapshots.
+The same \acp{vae} are used for the evaluations in Fig.~\ref{fig:5-obs} and~\ref{fig:1-obs}.
+The entries of $\bm{C}_{\vs}=\diag(\vc_{\vs})$ are sampled from a uniform distribution between $1/8$ and $1$ and afterward normalized such that they sum to one.
+The DoA of the \ac{ula} is sampled from a uniform distribution between $-\pi/2$ and $\pi/2$.
+The oversampling factor is $K=4$, and the number of antennas is $N=64$.

-In total, we evaluate four different VAE-based approaches for MO selection.
-The first model employs the method based on the entropy of the averaged $\vc_{\vy|\vz}$ from~\eqref{eq:cov-dec} described in Section~\ref{subsec:mo-vae}.
+In total, we evaluate four different \ac{vae}-based approaches for \ac{mo} selection.
+The first model employs the method based on the entropy of $\bar\vc$ from~\eqref{eq:cbar} described in Section~\ref{subsec:mo-vae}.
 It assumes knowledge of the noise variance $\sigma_n^2$ and is called \vaec.
-Moreover, to see the performance gap if working with the averaged $\vc_{\vy|\vz}$ instead of the eigenvalues of the averaged $\mc_{\vy|\vz}$, we apply the same entropy-based method to the eigenvalues.
-This approach is named \vaee.
-Both \vaec\ and \vaee\ can also be implemented as versions where the noise variance is left as an optimization parameter at the decoder.
-We also implement these versions and term them \vaecsig\ and \vaeesig.
-Please note again that, for all our VAE-based approaches, the same model is used for every SNR.
-The proposed method discriminates between different MOs, but with a possible ambiguity that arises from missing or strongly underrepresented MO data.
-Thus, an additional representative dataset with few samples and every MO remains essential to determine the entropy thresholds of a MO after VAE training.
-For our simulations, we assume the evaluation data is representative and can be used for this task.
+Moreover, to explore the performance gap if working with $\hat\vc$ instead of the eigenvalues of $\tilde{\mf}\herm\diag(\hat\vc)\tilde{\mf}$, we apply the same entropy-based method to the eigenvalues.
+In particular, we apply the method to the eigenvalues of